jupiterbjy/jupiterbjy/README.md

 ## About this weirdo

 Hobby Pythonist who mainly uses _Python 3.11_.
+Also loves hobby drawing & modeling, and use of 3D printers!

 - code style: `black`
 - Prefer `trio` over `threading` and `asyncio`.
 Personally I think all pythonist should read [this](https://vorpus.org/blog/some-thoughts-on-asynchronous-api-design-in-a-post-asyncawait-world/) multiple times.